2018 LIGHTBULB READING SERIES

 starring Emma Cadd, Niall Cunningham, Jared Kemp, and Zeke St. John

 On a cold winter night, in a bar upstate, the lives of four strangers are torn apart in ways they could’ve never imagined.
 Some will find God and the others will lose everything as a result.

 directed by Morgan Reilly

-starring Lili Cheong, Charlotte Durkee, Nathaniel Jameson, Abe Jacobs, Jarrett Jung, Isabel Renner
+starring Lili Cheong, Charlotte Durkee, Nathaniel Jameson, Abe Jacobs, Jarrett Jung, and Isabel Renner

 The Mars Rover was engineered to do two things: search for life on the surface of Mars, and for some reason sing Happy Birthday.
 Tracking humanity's ceaseless search for understanding and preservation Happy Birthday Mars Rover offers a kaleidoscope of Earth's history from the dawn of humanity, through the present, and into the unknowable future trying to answer the eternal questions: What does it mean to be alive?
 Is there life in outer space? and does it like cake?